Microhap/DADA2-SE/README.md

 ## Usage
 1. Place your Configuration and FASTQ files in the appropriate directories.
-2. Modify the Configuration and FASTQ file paths in the script to reflect the correct paths.
+2. Modify the Configuration and FASTQ file paths in the script to reflect the actual paths.
 3. Run the script.